 store, eat in the restaurant, or take the subway into town in the morning, and

 may even keep an eye on your RV while you're absent.
+(Yes, we've had guards offer to do that.)
 The same rule holds true

 for police officers, especially in a small town.
 They'll feel a lot more